 1. The TGP & TPBs will be removed only upon completion of the construction.

 8. REPLACEMENT TREE PLANTING:

-1. In line with the Planit Intelligent Environments LLP Landscape Master Plan (Drawing No. PL2068-03-SK-100) twenty-threes replacement amenity trees will be planted around the site.
+1. In line with the Planit Intelligent Environments LLP Tree Strategy (See Appendix 6) twenty-four replacement amenity trees will be planted around the site.